m-shilpa/EVA4/Session 15/README.md

 There were many more combination of the losses i implemented, images of whose i happened to not store them.

 Some points on the losses:
+* The above images were generated after training the model for 20 epochs each on 80K images each of bg,fgbg,mask,depth.
 * MSELoss blurs the output although the final loss value was pretty low.
+This may be because training using MSELoss follows a trajectory similar to linear interpolation.
+Alternative to MSELoss was the perceptual losses like SSIM which compares based on the quality similar to the human vision system.
 * SmoothL1 loss was also similar to MSELoss.
 This maybe due to the similarity in the way the two losses are calculated.
 * Losses based on pixel to pixel comparison didn't seem to work well with my model for predicting depth.
 * A combination of the losses didn't produce extraordinary results.
 So using a single loss function each of the depth and mask seemed enough.